Women's Vocal Orchestra of Sumatra: Concerts

-The Ending of The Vocal Orchestra
+Its Ending

 The Women's Vocal Orchestra continued as long as there existed enough women to sing.
 Norah Chambers later lamented “Our vocal orchestra was silenced forever when more than half had died and the others were too weak to continue…it was wonderful while it lasted.”
 The exact date when the group ceased to be is not known.
-Dryburgh died in April 1945 after a move to a new location.
+Dryburgh died in April 1945 after a move to a new camp.
 Chambers died in June 1989.

 Impact

-The Women's Vocal Orchestra of Sumatra has inspired two major motion pictures: Paradise Road (1997 film) and Song of Survival (1985).
-The latter of which was a documentary.
-While these films were well-received, they do contain some historical inaccuracies.
+The Women's Vocal Orchestra of Sumatra has been depicted many times, from memoirs such as White Coolies (Betty Jeffrey, 1954) to novels such as Sisters Under the Rising Sun (Heather Morris, 2023).
+The documentary Song of Survival (1985) and the feature film Paradise Road (1997) were well-received, but they do contain some historical inaccuracies.
 Some historians argue that some errors emerge from the desire to avoid the issues of race.
 Additionally, presenting the effects gender played in the prison camps seemed difficult in a politically correct mindset.
 However, other historians argue that in the films focusing on the Women's Vocal Orchestra problems arise because of theme.
-Historian Hank Nelson asserts that filming the death by machine gun fire which immediately followed some of the women's capture, would be impossible to set the tone the filmmakers desired.
+Historian Hank Nelson asserts that filming the death by machine gun fire which immediately followed some of the women's capture (the Bangka Island massacre), would be impossible to set the tone the filmmakers desired.

 The music has been performed by numerous choirs across the world.
-Most recently, in October 2013 a 70th anniversary concert was performed by a British choir.
+In October 2013 a 70th anniversary concert was performed by a British choir.
 The concert also featured accounts of the lives of Norah Chambers and Margaret Dryburgh.
 Another similar concert featuring of the Women's Vocal Orchestra of Sumatra featured Peninsula's Women's Chorus conducted by Patricia Hennings in 1985.
+The Sydney Women's Vocal Orchestra recorded "The Captives' Hymn", which was included in the audiobook of Sisters Under the Sun.

+The final chapter of The Sound of Hope: Music as Solace, Resistance and Salvation During the Holocaust and World War II (2020) is devoted to this orchestra.